-(1) These rules establish a consolidated, statewide health professionals' services program for licensees of participating health licensing boards, as required by ORS 676.190, who are unable to practice with professional skill and safety due to substance use disorders, mental disorders, or both types of disorders.
-The program shall enroll licensees in the program, monitor enrolled licensees for compliance with monitoring agreements, report non-compliance to a licensee's board, and perform other duties as required by 676.190 to 676.200.
+The purpose of these rules is to establish a consolidated, statewide health professionals' monitoring program for licensees of participating health licensing boards, as required by ORS 676.190, who are unable to practice with professional skill and safety due to substance use disorders, mental health disorders, or both types of disorders.
+The program shall provide non-treatment compliance monitoring and reporting services.